kenpat06/credit-suisse-crowd-funding/README.md

 The service provides computed loan amount and bundled APR and it also helpfully supplies a break down of the individual loan offers in the deal.

+## Testing

+The following comand

+    sbt test

+Executes the unit tests and the feature tests.
+The Finatra feature tests execute an embedded server and demonstrate how to use the platform service.
+There are now test methods to check that 404 NOT FOUND is returned when loan request id is missing.

-## TODO ##
+## End

-  * Resolve dependency snafu with Finatra feature test or use Apache HttpClient as a stop gap

-Any issue, please contact me below.
+For any urgency issues, please contact me below.
 Cheers!

 Peter Pilgrim